Splunk Enterprise Data Administration (SEDA)

 Course Overview

-This course is designed for administrators who are responsible for getting data into Splunk Indexers.
 The course provides the fundamental knowledge of Splunk forwarders and methods to get remote data into Splunk indexers.
-It covers installation, configuration, management, monitoring, and troubleshooting of Splunk forwarders and Splunk Deployment Server components.
+It covers installation, configuration, management, monitoring, and troubleshooting of Splunk forwarders and Splunk Agent Management Server components.

 Who should attend